Before reading the current incarnation of our bylaws please keep three things in mind:

 3.2 – Board Officers

-The Officer positions for RIPPLE will be President, Vice President, Secretary, and Treasurer.
+The Officer positions for RIPPLE will be Executive Director, Assistant Director, Secretary, and Treasurer.

-3.2.1 – President – The person “in charge,” responsible for supervising/overseeing the work of the other officers and ensuring that they function together as an effective team.
-The duties of the President include but are not limited to:
+3.2.1 – Executive Director – The person “in charge,” responsible for supervising/overseeing the work of the other officers and ensuring that they function together as an effective team.
+The duties of the Executive Director include but are not limited to:

 - Provides the overall vision and sense of direction for the organization